janiveer/DocsTeamTryout/Part1.md

 To find a flight:

 1. Open a browser and navigate to the login URL that was displayed when you started the app.

-2. Sign in to Couchbase Travel by providing your credentials, or create a new account (which will expire after some time depending on the backend used, usually 1 hour):
+2. Sign in to Couchbase Travel by providing your credentials, or create a new account (which will expire after some time depending on the backend used, usually 1 hour).

 	![](assets/travel-app-login.png)